codingMustache/codingMustache/README.md

 ## Joke of the Day

-What cheese can never be yours?
-Nacho cheese.
+How can you tell a vampire has a cold?
+They start coffin.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. 1000
+ 1. static
- 2. 500
+ 2. absolute
- 3. 1024
+ 3. relative
- 4. 512
+ 4. center

 <details>
   <summary>Answer</summary>
-  1000
+  center
 </details>